haseeb37/haseeb37/README.md

-- 👋 Hi, I’m @haseeb37
+- 👋 Hi, I’m @haseeb37(Muhammad Haseeb)
-- 👀 I’m interested in ...
+- 👀 I’m interested in wordpress and shopify (CMS)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on wordpress shopify python R
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 haseeb37/haseeb37 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.